yellowmessenger/documentation/docs/platform_concepts/studio/api/add-api.md

 * For cRUL requests, instead of creating the API separately, [import the cURL request](https://docs.yellow.ai/docs/platform_concepts/studio/api/add-api#import-apis-curljson) to prevent errors in the cloud.

-#### API working correctly in Postman but returns a 403 error when integrated into the Studio API section
+#### API working correctly in Postman but returns a 403 error when integrated into the Automation API section

 The issue may stem from region-specific URLs being blocked.
 This could be because the region specific URLs are gettings bloxked, it is recommended to [Whitelist your region specific URL](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/domain-whitelisting#whitelist-domains-to-deploy-chat-widget).
 For instance, https://r1.cloud.yellow.ai.